DomtronVox/StaticFarmSite/src/documents/Goats/sweet-garden-fc-rosabella.md

     milkRecordFatLBS: '36'
     milkRecordProtein: '4.7'
     milkRecordProteinLBS: '27'
-    milkRecordVolume: '580'
+    milkRecordVolume: 580*
     milkRecordYear: '2017'
 milkRecordComments: >-
-  **You never know what will come when planning milk tests… this was the year we had a death in the family and family sickness..
+  *You never know what will come when planning milk tests… this was the year we had a death in the family and family sickness..
 With all the irregularities in her schedule,  I am proud that she did this well.
 layout: goatpage.html